-- Canopy cover should be less than 15% (at maturity) within the Inner APZ. - Trees (at maturity) should not touch or overhang the building. - Lower limbs should be removed up to a height of 2m above ground. - Canopies should be separated by 2 to 5m. - Preference should be given to smooth barked and evergreen trees.
+- Canopy cover should be less than 15% (at maturity) within the Inner APZ. - Trees (at maturity) should not touch or overhang the building. - Lower limbs should be removed up to a height of 2m above ground. - Canopies should be separated by 2 to 5m (horizontal and or vertical displacement). . - Preference should be given to smooth barked and evergreen trees.